NSR2X/portfolio/README.md

 - **Dynamic Project Showcase**: Impress visitors with an elegant display of your work, highlighting your skills and accomplishments.
 - **Rich Content Blog**: Share your insights and expertise through a fully-featured blog with Markdown support, allowing for beautifully formatted and easy-to-write posts.
 - **Streamlined Content Management**: Take control of your content with an intuitive admin interface, making updates and additions a breeze.
+- **RSS Feed**: Stay connected with your audience through an RSS feed for your blog posts, ensuring they never miss an update.
 - **Responsive Design**: Ensure a flawless user experience across all devices with a sleek, mobile-friendly layout.
 - **Robust Security Measures**: Rest easy knowing your site is protected with advanced security features like CSRF protection and XSS prevention.
 - **SEO Optimization**: Boost your online visibility and attract more visitors with built-in SEO enhancements.